yusitnikov/php-elock-client/README.md

 # PHP eLock Client
 Simple eLock client on PHP.
-Also supports deadlock detection of NodeJS eLock server.
+Also supports features of NodeJS eLock server.

 ## What is eLock?